 - Signs of emotions/tears.
 Does the victim need professional support such as psychological support or medical assistance? - Responsiveness to questions (hesitation, difficulty in understanding, etc.).
 Does the victim need an interpreter?
 Is the victim not in the physical/emotional conditions to answer the question?
-Does the victim need a break? - Does the interviewe feel comfortable with everyone present?
+Does the victim need a break? - Be aware of the settings of the interview: Who is present during the interview?
+Does the interviewee feel comfortable with everyone present?
 Please note that some orthodox Jewish men/women might feel uncomfortable to be alone in the room or to have any physical contact with people of the opposite sex.